 where $\lambda = 3$ except in the cases $\bf{B}$, $\bf{C}$, $\bf{E}$, $\bf{F}$ and $s_{18}$ in which case $\lambda = 2$. \end{conjecture} Conjecture \ref{OSS} has been established via the techniques in \cite{coster} for $\bf{A}$, $\bf{D}$, $(\gamma)$ and $s_{10}$, \cite{os2} for $\bf{C}$, \cite{os3} for $\bf{E}$ and $(\alpha)$, \cite{oss} for $(\epsilon)$, $(\eta)$, $s_7$ and $s_{18}$, \cite{gor1} for $(\zeta)$, \cite{gor2} for $\bf{B}$ and \cite{straub} for $\bf{F}$.
 This leaves the case $(\delta)$ which can be expressed as \cite{az}

+where $\lfloor \,\,\, \rfloor$ is the usual floor function.
 The appearance of powers of 3 in (\ref{az}) causes difficulty.
 For example, after considerable work the $r=1$ case of Conjecture \ref{OSS} for $(\delta)$ was confirmed in \cite{at}.
 Fortunately, there is an alternative representation for $A_{\delta}(n)$ as the constant term of $\Lambda(x,y,z)^n$ where

 Let $\ib{a}=(a_1, \dotsc, a_{\ell})$ be a tuple of nonnegative integers such that $a_1 + \dotsc + a_{\ell} = n$ and consider the multinomial coefficient

 In \cite[Proposition 3.3]{gor2}, Gorodetsky proved that